Wristing all – hand and wrist exercises, considerations in a pilates studio setting

 // Ideas for peripheral neuropathy

-Body Organics offers the Anatomy Dimensions Upper Limbs course for those people wanting to learn more about the hands, elbows and shoulders and how to accommodate problems in a pilates studio setting.
-We will be offering those courses in Brisbane in March 2019, Washington DC in April 2019, Santa Barbara May 2019.
+Body Organics offers the online Anatomy Dimensions Upper Limbs course for those people wanting to learn more about the hands, elbows and shoulders and how to accommodate problems in a pilates studio setting.
+To learn more about this course click on the image below

 Carla Mullins is co-director and co-owner of Body Organics, a multidisciplinary health and body movement practice with 3 studios in Brisbane.
 Carla is a Level 4 Professional Practitioner with the APMA and has also studied pilates with APMA, PITC as well as Polestar.
 She also has a LLB (QUT), M. Soc Sc & Policy (UNSW), Advanced Diploma of Pilates Movement Therapy (APMA), Diploma of Pilates Movement Therapy (APMA) ,Diploma Pilates Professional Practice (PITC), Gyrotonic Level 1,Gyrotonic JSB , Gyrotoner, CoreAlign Level 1, 2 and 3 and Certificate IV in Training and Assessment.